bjb1998/-Team-6-TCSS-450/README.md

 # Group 6 Project

-This project will consist of a messaging app for Android devices as part of out TCSS 450 Class.\
+This project will consist of a messaging app for Android devices as part of our TCSS 450 Class.\

 Group members are as follows:\
 Brandon J Brassfield\